Student Reflection

 Each journey allowed me to come home with more perspective and hunger to learn more.
 A common theme I saw several times through my Earth Expeditions is this idea of pain being the entrance to beauty and wisdom.
 Pushing myself out of my comfort zone and taking that leap of faith allowed me to see how happiness can emerge from fear and risk.
 It is through pain that we truly appreciate the ‘good’.

 Along with stepping outside of my comfort zone is the anxiety of meeting a group of new people with each Earth Expedition.
 It is walking in with the hope of forming human connection with people who have similar interests.
 It is easy to travel to these locations and solely think about the itinerary, however, the people are what make it.
-People are capable of encouraging, comforting, and challenging each other A full class photothrough the vulnerability of these courses.
+People are capable of encouraging, comforting, and challenging each other through the vulnerability of these courses.
 These groups gather from across the globe, all having different lives and occupations, yet we are always brought together for the love of planet Earth.
 Global simultaneity.

 Being granted with the privilege I previously expressed, I feel this ever evolving pressure to find my purpose; to change the world.
 I want to save the manatees but I also want to stop the Amazon rainforest from vanishing.
 Global simultaneity.
 Regardless of the magnitude I aim to accomplish, I see the overall vision.
 Just as a dragonfly zips from place to place, I am gathering knowledge from all around to apply to my global understanding.
 Thank you, Project Dragonfly.